Kuriiios/f1_analysis_dashboard/README.md

         Tyre Colors: Applies background colors to match tyre compounds (Soft-Red, Medium-Yellow, Hard-White, etc.).

     Time Formatting: Custom functions (microseconds_to_mmss, seconds_to_mmss) ensure lap times are displayed in the standard M:SS format.

-⚠️ Project Status

-This project is under active development.

-The primary focus is currently on data accuracy, backend logic, and the creation of core visualizations.

-Next Steps & Planned Enhancements:

-    Full implementation and styling of all components within dashboard_charts and race_recap_charts.

-    Introduction of a dedicated Driver Comparison page/dashboard.

-    Major UI/UX improvements, including integrating team logos, smoother data loading, and interactive chart filtering.

-    More in-depth telemetry analysis (e.g., G-force, steering angle plots).

 👨‍💻 Author